dorbanianas/DevOpsJumpstart/README.md

 ## Prerequisites

-Before you begin, ensure that you have the following tools installed on your system:
+Before you begin, make sure to have the following tools installed on your system:

 - [Maven](https://maven.apache.org/)
 - [Docker](https://www.docker.com/)